Of course you need a control room in your organization! Or don’t you?

 - Distributed decision-making: This is a form of collaborative decision-making where information is shared outside the control room organization, for example with another agency.
 This workflow follows management by collaboration in its truest form and depends on achieving inter-agency teaming.

-- Machine workflow optimizations: In automated workflows, decisions are learnt, aided, and even predicted by robots consisting of smart algorithms, machine learning, or artificial intelligence.
+- Automated workflow optimizations: In automated workflows, decisions are learnt, aided, and even predicted by robots consisting of smart algorithms, machine learning, or artificial intelligence.
 This workflow follows management by automation principles and depends on achieving a machine-learning platform of finite-state and predictable-state automation on possible decisions, that either flags for a human-expert approval or is entrusted enough to authorize decisions up to a certain emergency level.

 So do I need one or not?